winston0410/glory-svelte-preprocess/README.md

 Yes they are lazy-loaded by default.
 Declarations that are found in both components and `__layout.svelte` will be hoisted to it, or else it will be kept in its own stylesheet.
 Therefore the lazy-loaded feature of Svelte is preserved.

-However, you may observe a greater reduction in CSS size by serving all of them in `__layout.svelte` with `opts.serveOnceOnly: true`
+However, you may observe a greater reduction in CSS size by serving all of them in `__layout.svelte` with `opts.lazyLoad`

 ## Installation